iambrayann0/Google-pay/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installation of google component
+Run 'npm install @google-pay/button-angular' to install the google pay component

+Import GooglePayButtonModule in the app.module.ts file.

+The code for the googlepay button mainly is in the cart.component.html and cart.comonent.ts files